cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/grpcproxy.md

 ---
 title: "gRPC Proxy"
 date: 2022-06-27
-weight: 4
+weight: 6
-description: >
+keywords: ["Kitex", "gRPC", "Proxy"]
+description: Kitex supports custom Proxy routing for unregistered gRPC method calls.
 ---

-​	Kitex provides the `WithGRPCUnknownServiceHandler` function when transport is using gRPC.
+Kitex provides the `WithGRPCUnknownServiceHandler` function when transport is using gRPC.
 When the server receives a request from an unknown gRPC method, it will execute the unknown service handler:

 ```go